bc-shawnyap/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme: info -->
 > #### Note
-> * Variants need to be created one at a time using this endpoint.
-> * You can create only one variant option at a time; individual variant options will contain an array of multiple values.
+> * You can create one variant at a time using this endpoint.
+Individual variant options will contain an array of multiple values.
-> * To use a variant array and create variants in the same call as the base product, use the [/catalog/product](/api-reference/store-management/catalog/products/createproduct) endpoint during product creation.
+> * To use a variant array and create variants in the same call as the base product, use the [Create a product](/api-reference/store-management/catalog/products/createproduct) endpoint.

 The `option_values` array combines the options small and blue to create the SKU SMALL-BLUE.
 The ID in the `option_values` array is the ID from the variant option response `option_values > id`.
 The `option_id` is the ID of the option.